 Foods that irritate your gastrointestinal (GI) tract

-Even though there is no evidence that food causes Crohn’s disease, certain foods can impact your symptoms.
-Keeping a food diary can help you determine which foods irritate you—and consulting with your doctor and/or a dietitian can help you plan a diet that works for you.
+Even though there is no evidence that food causes Crohn's disease, certain foods can impact your symptoms.
+Keeping a food diary can help you determine which foods to avoid based on your experience—and consulting with your doctor and/or a dietitian can help you plan a diet that works for you.

 Managing Crohn’s flares

 Here are some ways you can help minimize flare-ups and maximize your health:

 Take your treatment as prescribed